tomcat-slf4j-logback/tomcat11-slf4j-logback/README.md

     -Djuli-logback.configurationFile=file:<logback.xml location>

 Alternative to allow git bash, remove the `file:` marker.
-This works on newer tomcat versions but has not been tested on older copies.
 It works using the bat or sh in this mode.

     -Djuli-logback.configurationFile=<logback.xml location>

 ## Configuration ##